bobbygrace/ants/README.md

 - Visit [localhost:8080](http://localhost:8080) to view your site.

 This is just a template, so don’t push to this repo.
-To get rid of the git history, run `rm ./.git`, then do `git init` to start anew.
+To get rid of the git history, run `rm -rf ./.git`, then do `git init` to start anew.
 Be sure to update package.json, `/src/templates/index.html`, and so forth, with your app’s information.

 ## Serving